ThatOneMushroomGuy

 However there are some issues present in these pages which are holding you back from your full potential.
 So here are the points you should keep in mind whenever you tackle these exercises again so that you can continue to develop your skills.

-First things first, it's important to remember that the construction methods and techniques introduced in this course must always be applied to your work, as they're tools which will help you construct much tighter and solid looking structures, there are times where you deviate from the construction methods by not starting your branches with a minor axis and not constructing your leaves with the leaf construction method.
+Always keep in mind that the construction methods and techniques introduced in this course must always be applied to your work, as they're tools which will help you construct much tighter and solid looking structures, there are times where you deviate from the construction methods by not drawing your branches with the correct branch construction method or keeping your leaf structures simple.
 Remember that they're not guidelines or suggestions - they are rules.

-So remember that in Drawabox, texture isn’t about making your work look pretty.
+So remember that in Drawabox, texture isn’t about making your work look pretty or aesthetic.
 Instead, it’s about accurately representing what’s physically present in your reference.
 The goal is to understand how each form exists in 3D space and how it casts shadows on surfaces.
 By analyzing the reference closely, you'll be able to translate it into your construction.

 The shape of the shadow is important because it shows the relationship between the form and the surface it’s on.
 We need to think carefully about how to design a shadow shape that feels dynamic and communicates 3D space effectively.
 It’s harder than just focusing on making your work look nice, but this method will help you strengthen your spatial reasoning skills.
 This also means that by considering the tridimensionality of the form we must consider the transitions from light to dark that your texture would have as the form shifts away in space and if affected differently by the light.